rayjohnson/ape-challenge/README.md

 # Logging

 I've set up logging to go to stdout.
 This is the docker way.
-However, many companies do it differently - not sure what WP is doing.
-At YP we had set up a Graylog environment to send logs.
-We also sent more structured logs to better alert on errors and graph things like ingress and egress service times.
+However, many companies do it differently.
+At YP we had set up a Graylog environment to send logs over UDP.
+From there we were able to do alerting and graph things like ingress and egress service times.

 # Running tests